A step by step recipe for easy sourdough croissants. The end result are buttery, flaky pastries, sure to impress.

 - 150 g doubled sourdough starter With a low acid content.
 See notes above in post on feeding the starter

 - 1 medium egg + 1 tbsp water

-- Prepare dough by mixing together all the dough ingredients and use your hands to form a dough ball.
-Knead the dough on the bench for 4-5 minutes until you create a smooth ball (it will be sticky at first, but will become elastic and smooth with a bit of kneading.)Then cover with a damp towel and leave on the bench for three hours before transferring to the fridge overnight.
+- Prepare dough by mixing together all the dough ingredients and use your hands to form a sticky dough ball.
+Knead the dough on the bench for 4-5 minutes until you create a smoother ball (though it will still be a bit sticky.)Then cover with a damp towel and leave to ferment for three hours (at a room temperature between 21-23°C) before transferring to the fridge overnight.

-- After the last fold, chill for 2 hours before rolling into a long rectangle.
+- After the last fold, chill the dough for 2 hours before rolling into a long rectangle.
 Cut the rectangle into long triangles of about 10 cm width and 25 cm height.
 Roll the triangles up tightly, starting from the bottom and rolling up to the tip.

-- Leave the rolled croissants to proof for four hours on the bench before transferring to the fridge overnight.
-If your kitchen is very cold, leave the croissants out overnight.
+- Leave the rolled croissants to proof, anywhere for 4-5 hours on the bench (at a room temperature between 21-23°C) until slightly puffier, before transferring to the fridge overnight.

 Have you made this?
 Tag me and let me know! @home_grown_happinessnz